I read hundreds of bylined works of journalism a week. Every so often one of them forces me to go back and read it over and over…

 But we’re not done.
 The savvy sets up a fifth group.
 (The first four: savvy journalists, political junkies, masters of the game, and an abstraction, The Voters.)
 These are the people who, as Weber put it, live for politics.
 They are involved as determined participants, not just occasional voters.
 Whereas the junkies can hope for admission to the secrets of the game (by taking cues from Chris Cillizza and Mark Halperin and the guys at Politico) the activists are hopelessly deluded, always placing their own ideology before the cold hard facts.

-If you follow the Twitter feeds of Ron Fournier of National Journal and Chuck Todd of NBC News you routinely see a category they call “partisans” described as silly, insane, overheated, unreasonable, absurd.
+If you follow the Twitter feeds of Ron Fournier of National Journal and Chuck Todd of NBC you routinely see people they call “partisans” described as silly, insane, overheated, unreasonable.
 Click here for Fournier doing it and here for Todd.
 Somewhere in their dinosaur brains those who “live off” politics understand that the people who live for it could steal their constituency and turn the savvy into the absurd creatures.
 Thus the constant ridicule of partisans.
 Thus the self-description on Ron Fournier’s Twitter bio.
 Political affiliation: Agnostic.